pi314/iroiro/doc/iroiro.colors.md

-# warawara.colors
+# iroiro.colors

-This document describes the API set provided by `warawara.colors`.
+This document describes the API set provided by `iroiro.colors`.

-For the index of this package, see [warawara.md](warawara.md).
+For the index of this package, see [iroiro.md](iroiro.md).

 ## `color()`